microsoft/powerplatform-qualtrics-api/README.md

 The sample code implements the following actions on the Qualtrics&reg; API located at [https://api.qualtrics.com/](https://api.qualtrics.com/)
 To gain access to the API a Qualtrics account is required.

+*This sample is provided as-is as a reference and not intended to be used for production purposes*

 **Usage**

 * Navigate to [https://make.powerapps.com](https://make.powerapps.com).